kevinfarrugia/react-recipes/recipes/error-boundaries.md

 Plus, as we learned earlier, it doesn't catch errors within itself.
 Rather, when [the boundary itself throws an error](https://twitter.com/_youhadonejob1), the error bubbles to the next closest boundary up the component tree.

-Errors in asynchronous code event handlers don't _need_ to be caught in Error Boundaries because they won't affect React.
-You can, however, use the regular JavaScript `try / catch` construct if you want to handle those as well.
+Errors in asynchronous code and event handlers don't _need_ to be caught in error boundaries because they won't break React.
+You can, however, use the regular JavaScript [`try...catch` statement](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/try...catch) inside the handlers to catch possible erorrs.

 __Note:__ if an event handler calls `setState`, as they often do, and something breaks as a result of it, it _will_ get caught by the error boundary.